argilla-io/argilla-cookbook/ui-finetune/README.md

 You can now evaluate your trained model.
 Here we will use some general benchmarks which can help to determine whether our model's performance has changed compared to its previous training.

-For a real-world use case, you would want to to evaluate your model on the task that you plan to use it for.
-In this guide on [custom evaluation](domain-eval/README.md) we show how to do that.

 ```sh
 lighteval accelerate \
     --model_args "pretrained=HuggingFaceTB/SmolLM2-135M" \